Skip to content

 Please give us a rating and comment below.
 We love hearing from you!

-This Lentil Black Bean Chili is a fabulous meatless chili; it's hearty, full of flavor, and so delicious you won't even miss the meat.
-Serve with cheese and tortilla chips for a cozy, comforting, and satisfying meal.
+This Lentil Chili with Black Beans is a fabulous meatless meal; it's hearty, full of flavor, and so delicious you won't even miss the meat.
+Serve this with cheese and tortilla chips for a cozy, comforting, and satisfying meal.

 Prep Time: 20 minutes